sanpan/winston-syslogUdp/README.md

 * __localhost:__ Host to indicate that log messages are coming from (Default: `localhost`).
 * __type:__ The type of the syslog protocol to use (Default: `BSD`).

-*Metadata:* Logged as string compiled by [glossy][3].
+*Metadata:* Logged as string compiled by [glossy].

 ## Log Levels
-Because syslog only allows a subset of the levels available in [winston][0], levels that do not match will be ignored.
-Therefore, in order to use `winston-syslog` effectively, you should indicate to [winston][0] that you want to use the syslog levels:
+Because syslog only allows a subset of the levels available in [winston], levels that do not match will be ignored.
+Therefore, in order to use `winston-syslogudp` effectively, you should indicate to [winston] that you want to use the syslog levels:

 ``` js
   var winston = require('winston');